 (From Howl (for Carl Solomon)' by Allen Ginsberg)

 Yes, Carl Solomon really did throw potato salad during a City College of New York lecture on Dadaism.
 He and his friends were making an artistic statement by doing this, but years later when Solomon pleaded for a lobotomy to end his psychotic anguish he was not being artistic.

 Solomon, born on March 30, 1928 in the Bronx, is mainly famous for having inspired the poem "Howl", rather than for any achievements of his own.
-He and Ginsberg met in a waiting room at a psychiatric hospital where Ginsberg was visiting his mother.
+He and Allen Ginsberg met in a waiting room at a psychiatric hospital where Ginsberg was visiting his mother.
 Solomon was a regular there.
-Despite his mental problems he had a hyperactive intelligence, and was able to instruct Ginsberg (not exactly a dummy himself) on many literary points, despite the fact that Ginsberg was two years older.
+Ginsberg and Solomon quickly bonded once they discovered a shared love of Russian literature.
+Despite Solomon's mental problems, he had a hyperactive intelligence, and was able to instruct Ginsberg (not exactly a dummy himself) on many literary points, despite the fact that Ginsberg was two years older.

 Solomon was never a writer himself, although readers of "Howl" often assumed he was.
 Later in life he gave in and fulfilled the expectation by writing two book of elliptical, erudite and quaintly psychotic short essays, "Mishap, Perhaps" in 1966 and "More Mishaps" in 1968.
 His "Emergency Messages," more in the same vein, was published in 1989.